Find answers to frequently asked questions relating to the Technology Access Programme

 What if I am involved in another accelerator programme, or have been involved in a previous Digital Catapult programme?

-Participating or having participated in accelerator or other startup support programmes does not preclude you from taking part in the Digital Security by Design TAP.
+Participation in another accelerator or in a start-up support programme does not preclude you from taking part in the Digital Security by Design TAP.

 Who runs the Technology Access Programme?